Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/01-aie_a_to_z/04-ps_application_creation_run_all.md

 ## Summary

-In this tutorial, you have performed an end-to-end flow to create a platform based on the VCK190 board, added an AI Engine kernel and PL kernels into the system, and built a PS bare-metal application to run on it.
+In this tutorial, you have performed an end-to-end flow to create a platform based on the VCK190 board, added an AI Engine kernel and PL kernels into the system, and built a PS bare-metal application to control the system.
+Then we have run the system is HW emulation and HW